Darkxell/PMDMMO/doc/communication.md

 <br/>}
 This payload is sent by the server to any client who sent a valid freezoneposition payload to the server.
 Note that this payload is sent each time you notify the server of your movement for each other player.

+■ LOGIN
+<br/>{"action":"login",
+<br/>"player":{JSONVALUE} // The player object
+<br/>}
+This payload is sent by the server to the client when he sucessfully logs in.
+This payload contains the information about the player the clients needs to sync in with the server upon logging in.

 ■ SALTRESET
 <br/>{"action":"saltreset",